ECG-X/increasing_the_accuracy_of_ST-segment_elevation/README.md

 ## Data

-All experimental data for the three experiments described in part II of the paper are located in `.csv` format in the `data` folder.
+All experimental data for the three experiments described in part II of the paper are located in `.csv` format in the `exp_data` folder.

 ## Scripts